 3. Numbers Present.

 a.
-On the grounds where the Public have a right of access, there must be a minimum of two people present each being a minimum of 18 years of age when any shooting is in progress, one of whom may be a non archer to act as a lookout.
+There should be a minimum of two people present each being a minimum of 18 years of age when any shooting is in progress, one of whom may be a non archer to act as a lookout.

 c.
-Solo shooting by senior archers (i.e. archers 18 and over) is permitted on private land which is fenced all round and where the public has no legal right of access.
-A warning notice must be displayed at all entrances and points of access.
+Solo shooting by senior archers (i.e. archers 18 and over) is permitted, but extra care should be taken to watch for any member of the public entering the range.
 Any member shooting on their own is doing so at their own risk in respect of personal injuries.

 4. Juniors.
 When junior archers (i.e. archers under 18) are shooting individually or in groups they must be supervised by an adult member of the Club.

 5. There will be no more than 6 (six) archers shooting at any one boss.